Learn something new every day More Info... by email

 The negative associations with anger aren’t based upon the emotion itself but upon unhealthy ways of expressing it.
 Lashing out physically or with harsh words might momentarily help someone suffering with rage to feel better, but it is not a healthy expression and can result in damaging relationships.
 Equally damaging, however, is repressing the anger so that others don’t have to experience it.

 Repressed anger is redirected toward the self.
 By holding in negative feelings, many people feel they are behaving in a civilized manner.
 In fact, they might be momentarily easing what could be an uncomfortable social situation, but little else is resolved.
-Repressed anger may rapidly result in depression or feelings of resentment.
-Over time, repressed anger can contribute to physical health problems; in fact, many researchers suggest there is a link between repressed anger and some types of cancer.
+Holdin in anger may rapidly result in depression or feelings of resentment.
+Over time, the anger can contribute to physical health problems; in fact, many researchers suggest there is a link between repressed anger and some types of cancer.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!